 The best types of tunnels are plastic,expandable ones since they can be adapted to fit in any space.
 Plus they are really durable.
 Our guinea pigs often chew holes in their plastic tunnels but they still last a long time.
 Thick cardboard tunnels are also excellent.
 They provide a hiding place plus are great for wearing down teeth.

 Adding a different toy into your guinea pigs cage is a great way to indulge their curious nature.
 Crumpled up newspapers, empty toilets rolls and carboard boxes are all great, inexpensive guinea pig toys.

 Edible huts are wonderful for guinea pigs.
 They provide an opportunity to wear down teeth, aid digestion and they are fun to hide in!
 Ensure you choose ones that are made from natural ingredients such as hay.

 Hay racks are essential in order to keep your guinea pigs hay clean, but that doesn’t mean they can’t be fun!
-Choose brightly coloured ones, challenging ones and even ones on wheels!,
+Choose brightly coloured ones, challenging ones and even ones that rotate.

 Guinea Pig Bordem Breaker Essentials